 By now, I talked a lot about the team members.
 When I do that, I include myself.
 I am a part of my team.
 I work at their side and implement a „we“-perspective into our day-to-day work.
 This keeps up the motivation and changes the way people inside and outside your team will see your team’s efforts.

 Setting up the process chores once and only doing minor modifications from time to time, you should have some time left.
 I use this time to grab tasks.
 I am careful what to pick though, because I did a huge mistake in the past: By misunderstanding the block-removing part of the leadership job, I tended to pick the biggest and nastiest fundamental tasks available.
 As a result, it took me aaaages to finish them, because I just don’t have fulltime hours to work on them.
 I have meetings, have to answer questions, mails etc. That’s the major part of the job now.
 To fix that, I decided to give these tasks to the team, trust them and only do support on demand.
 In the meantime, I pick simple non-blocking tasks, e.g. automating single not-too-critical tests.
 Even these simple tasks increase your team’s free time and are highly appreciated inside and outside.

 So long, these were my learnings of one full year of the adventure that is called leadership.
 And what an adventure it is.
 I absolutely recommend it to you in any case: Try it out, get a grip on leadership and experience firsthand, how much you grow as a person and as a professional.
 If you like it, that’s awesome.
 If not, thats Ok, too.
-I even got you covered for this case.
-But you should definitely give it a try.
-Your future self will thank you for that, I promise.
+Feel invited to read up here about why it is a good thing to be in technical QA nowadays instead.
+You should definitely give it a try.

 Also, if you are especially curious about how my first entrepreneurial challenge turned out, check out my most recent blog post, where I write about my experience publishing an app to the Google Playstore.
 Stay curious, everybody!